aimeos/aimeos-docs/src/config/mshop/product-manager.md

  	mpro."mtime" AS "product.mtime", mpro."editor" AS "product.editor",
  	mpro."target" AS "product.target", mpro."dataset" AS "product.dataset",
  	mpro."scale" AS "product.scale", mpro."config" AS "product.config",
- 	mpro."rating" AS "product.rating", mpro."ratings" AS "product.ratings"
+ 	mpro."rating" AS "product.rating", mpro."ratings" AS "product.ratings",
+ 	mpro."instock" AS "product.instock"
  FROM "mshop_product" AS mpro
  :joins
  WHERE :cond